gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy's memory of swiping through old news reports on a hand-held app while lying on a cot somewhere that smelled like the sea.
 There was a picture of her,
-older by years than the "her" that had been recorded, raising a hand as her name was called at her trial.
+older than the "her" that had been recorded, raising a hand as her name was called at her trial.
 She was wearing civilian clothes and her hair was pulled back in a complicated braid, but her back was as straight as ever.